Climate Card Seoul

 Where to Buy the Climate Card?

-You can purchase the card in cash only for 3,000KRW (the price is separated from the package you’ll choose later).
+You can purchase the Climate Card in cash only for 3,000KRW.

 To recharge or choose your package, you can go to any metro station machine, using cash or a Korean credit/debit card.